rochars/wavefile/README.md

 ```

 ### Change the bit depth of a file without re-scaling the samples
-This may be needed when dealing with files whose bit depths do not fill a full sequence of bytes (like 12-bit files), as those files may contain samples that outrange their declared bit depth limits and re-scaling their samples may result in files with clipping audio.
+This may be needed when dealing with files whose bit depths do not fill a full sequence of bytes (like 12-bit files), as those files may contain samples that outrange their declared bit depth limits and re-scaling their samples may result in clipping.

 You may want to change the bit depth of those files but don't touch their samples.
 You can do this by setting the optional changeResolution parameter to **false**.